What is Clinical Music Intervention?

-Music health intervention is a music education based approach to health and well-being.
+Clinical music intervention is a music education-based approach to health and well-being.
 Focussing on the associated benefits of music, this psychological intervention uses the elements of specialist music education approaches to promote interaction.
 A person-centred approach helps to develop the relationship.
-Music health interventionists deliver treatment programs to return lifestyle balance by carefully structuring specialist music education activities.
-While the relationship with the interventionist facilitates changes, the skill development allows clients to access the experience well beyond the sessions, influencing the client’s emotional well-being.
-Music health interventionists are skilled in attentive and analytical listening, responding in a unique way to enable people of all ages and abilities to interact in their own musical language at their own level and pace.
+Clinical music interventionists deliver treatment programs to return lifestyle balance by carefully structuring specialist music education activities.
+Relationships develop between the interventionist and group; musical skills develop and improve within the group; mood improves; social and personal confidence increases; positive feelings last for hours after the last session.
+Clinical music interventionists are skilled in attentive and responsive listening.
+Their unique interactions enable people of all ages and abilities to participate in their own musical way.

-The aims of music health intervention are neither educational nor musical; clients do not have to be able to sing, dance or play an instrument to benefit from music health intervention.
-Music health interventionists work on restoring self-confidence, balance and well-being by developing social, emotional, and communication skills.
+The aims of music health intervention are neither educational nor musical; participants do not have to be able to sing, dance or play an instrument to benefit from clinical music intervention.
+Clinical music interventionists work on restoring self-confidence, balance and well-being by developing social, emotional, and communication skills.

 How does it work?

-Clients are free to move, sing or play a wide variety of musical instruments in the music therapy room.
+Clinical music interventionists informally assess the participants for their current confidence, interests and ability levels.
+They may bring a pre-selected sample song list with percussion instruments or song sheets to use as a starting off point.
+Participants are free to move, sing or play musical instruments within the session.
 There is no right or wrong way of being involved.
-The interventionist will support clients to explore the body, voice or instruments in a way that is meaningful to them.
+The interventionist supports participants in exploring their interests and needs in a way that is meaningful to them.
 Through this exploration, a means of communication is developed.

-Computers and music technology can also be used to help clients to access sound and music making.
+Computers and music technology can also be used to help participants to access sound and music making.
+Our interactive all allows participants to select their own songs, and mix and match different musical styles.
 Using this equipment can be motivating and engaging for certain clients, as it offers contemporary sounds, and can also directly address cognitive needs.
 Music technology can also be used to record songs that have been worked on in sessions.
-For some clients, songwriting will address emotional and psychological problems very effectively, while for others, free improvisation may be more appropriate.
-The interventionist will guide this.
+For some participants, songwriting will address emotional and psychological problems very effectively, while for others, free improvisation may be more appropriate.

 Who can it help?